Welcome to Fort Collins and the CSU Community!

 - All immunization records with names and dates of vaccines received.

 They will provide recommendations for a school close to your residence, but you must enroll your child at the individual school site.
-Bring the most recent immunization record of your child.
+School term: late August – early June.
+Children ages 6-18 years.

 Day Care Centers (not all inclusive) Children 6 years and younger.